tatoslover/Mini-Project-3/README.md

 - **GitHub**: [Repository Link]
 - **Discussions**: Share ideas and get help
 - **Contributions**: Welcome from all skill levels
-- **Social Media**: Share your PupHub experience
+- **Social Media**: Share your Barkend experience

 ---

 **Made with ❤️ for dog lovers everywhere**

-*PupHub v1.0.0 - Your Gateway to the World of Dogs*
+*Barkend v1.0.0 - Your Gateway to the World of Dogs*

 🐾 **Start your dog discovery journey today!** 🐾